aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/using-dynamo.md

 sidebar_position: 20
 ---

-The first step in this process is to re-configure the `carts` service to use a Amazon DynamoDB table that has already been created for us.
+The first step in this process is to re-configure the carts service to use a DynamoDB table that has already been created for us.
 The application loads most of its confirmation from a ConfigMap, lets take look at it:

 ```bash
 $ kubectl -n carts get -o yaml cm carts